-Researchers at Northeastern University have come up with a nifty tool called Wehe to help you test if your ISP is throttling popular apps, such as Netflix, YouTube, Spotify, Skype, and Vimeo.
+Researchers at Northeastern University have developed a nifty tool called Wehe to help you test if your ISP is throttling popular apps, such as Netflix, YouTube, Spotify, Skype, and Vimeo.
 It tests the speeds of the apps in question against the speeds of other apps on your device.
 A discrepancy indicates that your ISP is throttling speeds.
 Wehe is currently available for Android and iOS.

 We recommend reading through the relatively short consent form before using the app, as indicated in the instructions below.

-Here’s how to use Wehe to to see if Comcast is throttling:
+Here’s how to use Wehe to see if Comcast is throttling:

 - Download the Wehe app for your mobile device.